dijkm88/ms1/README.md

 ### Content ###
-* The Dutch texts have been created by the site-owner.
+* The Dutch texts have been created by the site-owner (which will be implemented once we are able to insert a toggle button for the language switch).
 * The English texts have been translated from the original Dutch texts by Michael Dijk.

 ### Media ###
-Some of the images have been taken from pixabay.
+Some media has been taken from pixabay.
-- Nailpolish image for treatments section
 - Agenda image for appointments section

+All digital materials has been provided by the site-owner.
+- Gallery images (certification & gallery)

 ### Acknowledgements ###
 I received a lot of inspiration for the design from: uxplanet.